zyas19/INSC-590.001-Data-Software-Preservation-Project/README.md

 ORCID: 0000-0003-3205-7872

 # Copyright and Intellectual Property
-All analyses and interpretations presented belong to Yasmin Stoss
+All code, analyses, and interpretations presented belong to Yasmin Stoss